 First Time in College, First Semester at TCC

-TCC verifies Standards of Academic Progress for Financial Aid (SAP) at the end of every semester.
-Generally, a student is eligible for one Warning semester the first time he or she fails to meet one or more of the Standards.
+We verify SAP at the end of every semester.
+Generally, a student is eligible for one Warning semester the first time they fail to meet one or more of the standards.
 However, for the first semester of attendance at TCC, failure to successfully complete ALL of the classes attempted will result in immediate ineligibility for future funds, even if the student was already awarded for a future term.
 If documentable mitigating circumstances such as illness, accident, or death of an immediate family member caused the student to miss classes or otherwise fail to succeed academically, the student may file an appeal.
 If the appeal is approved, the student will be allowed one additional semester of eligibility for financial aid.

 Warning Status

-The first semester a student fails to meet Satisfactory Academic Progress for Financial Aid, he or she will be placed on Warning Status.
-While the student will continue to receive financial aid during this period, it is the student’s responsibility to restore his or her academic standing for financial aid by the end of the term in which the Warning Status was given.
+The first semester a student fails to meet Satisfactory Academic Progress for Financial Aid, they will be placed on Warning status.
+While the student will continue to receive financial aid during this period, it is the student’s responsibility to restore their academic standing for financial aid by the end of the term in which the Warning status was given.
 Students will be notified by email that they are on warning status.

 https://www.tcc.fl.edu/admissions/financial-aid/students/satisfactory-academic-progress/